 How Much Space Do You Need for a Dressing Room?

 Few of us have a perfect set-up.
-If you can, put your wardrobes between the bedroom and the bathroom so you can get dressed after your shower, and you wouldn’t want to be running around in your towel.
+If you can, put your wardrobes between the bedroom and the bathroom so you can get dressed after your shower.
+You wouldn’t want to be running around in your towel.

-In narrower spaces, such as hallways or eaves, build them to fit as much as possible – shallow niches are ideal for shoe racks.
-Pocket doors are suitable for awkward spaces so that they won’t affect the space on each side, and you can get more space.
+In narrower spaces, such as hallways or eaves, build them to fit as much as possible—shallow niches are ideal for shoe racks.
+Pocket doors are suitable for awkward spaces because they won’t affect the space on each side and can provide more space.